Overflight Regulations

 To protect seabirds and marine mammals, Federal Regulations prohibit disturbing wildlife in the

-offshore rocks and islands.
-Failure to maintain a minimum altitude of 2,000 feet above ground
+rocks and islands.
+Failure to maintain a minimum altitude of 2,000 feet above ground level over

-View the Overflight Poster for a visual guide.
+View the Overflight Zone Poster for a visual guide.

 For information about regulations that could affect your flight plan along the